thedevopscoder/c4-model/README.md

 # What is the C4 Model?
-The C4 Model is an "abstraction-first" approach to diagramming software architecture C4 stands for:
+The C4 Model is an "abstraction-first" approach to diagramming software architecture.

+C4 stands for:
 1. Context
 2. Containers